 It also happens that parties overvalue items due to an emotional connection.
 We all form attachments to certain possessions, placing added worth on something that may not have much real-world basis.

-In these situations, you run the risk of spending a great deal of time arguing back and forth about objects of relatively minor value in the grand scheme of things.
-People often focus on these items and less on those that have a greater financial impact.
+In these situations, you risk spending a great deal of time arguing back and forth about objects of relatively minor value in the grand scheme.
+People often focus on these items and less on those with a greater financial impact.

 Related Reading: How Is Property Divided In Oregon?